Hard Palate Cancer

 Live a healthy life

 Oral hygiene, a healthy diet, and keeping morale high are important factors in reducing the risk of developing all types of oral cancers, including hard palate cancer.
-It is also important that patients who have received treatment have their follow-up, examination, and tests regularly.
+It is also important that patients who have received treatment have their follow-ups, examinations, and tests regularly.

 References